kylebohmann/SQL_For_Data_Analysis/README.md

 SQL queries: click here to view [project_sql](/project_sql/)

 # Background
-We want to answer a handful of questions about the job market for data analytics so that we can not only find a job in the data analytics world but also we can look to add skill that are highly valuable to employers.
-These are a list of questions we looked to answer
+We want to answer a handful of questions about the job market for data analytics so that we can not only find a job in the data analytics world but we can also look to add skills that are highly valuable to employers.
+These are a list of questions we looked to answer:

 **1. What are the top-paying data analyst jobs?**